Naturopathy: History

 After a period of rapid growth, naturopathy went into decline for several decades after the 1930s.
 In 1910, the Carnegie Foundation for the Advancement of Teaching published the Flexner Report, which criticized many aspects of medical education, especially quality and lack of scientific rigour.
 The advent of penicillin and other "miracle drugs" and the consequent popularity of modern medicine also contributed to naturopathy's decline.
-In the 1940s and 1950s, a broadening in scope of practice laws led many chiropractic schools to drop their ND degrees, though many chiropractors continued to practice naturopathy.
+In the 1940s and 1950s, a broadening of scope-of-practice laws led many chiropractic schools to drop their ND degrees, though many chiropractors continued to practice naturopathy.
 From 1940 to 1963, the American Medical Association campaigned against heterodox medical systems.
 By 1958, practice of naturopathy was licensed in only five states.
 In 1968, the United States Department of Health, Education, and Welfare issued a report on naturopathy concluding that naturopathy was not grounded in medical science and that naturopathic education was inadequate to prepare graduates to make appropriate diagnosis and provide treatment; the report recommends against expanding Medicare coverage to include naturopathic treatments.
-In 1977 an Australian committee of inquiry reached similar conclusions; it did not recommend licensure for naturopaths.
+In 1977, an Australian committee of inquiry reached similar conclusions; it did not recommend licensure for naturopaths.

 Beginning in the 1970s, there was a revival of interest in the United States and Canada, in conjunction with the "holistic health" movement.
 As of 2009, fifteen U.S. states, Puerto Rico, the US Virgin Islands and the District of Columbia licensed naturopathic doctors, and the State of Washington requires insurance companies to offer reimbursement for services provided by naturopathic physicians.
-On the other hand, some states such as South Carolina and Tennessee prohibit the practice of naturopathy.
+On the other hand, some states, such as South Carolina and Tennessee, prohibit the practice of naturopathy.

-In the United States, the Indian Health Service began accepting naturopathic doctors in their clinics and practice in 2013, also making loan repayment available to ND's.
+In the United States, the Indian Health Service began accepting naturopathic doctors in their clinics and practice in 2013, also making loan repayment available to NDs.

-In 2015, a former naturopathic doctor, Britt Marie Hermes, began writing critically about her experience being trained in and practicing naturopathic medicine.
+In 2015, a former naturopathic doctor, Britt Marie Hermes, began writing critically about her experience in naturopathic medical training and practice.
 Her blog garnered a large following among skeptics while enraging some proponents of alternative medicine.